lueedith/cse15l-lab-reports/lab1.md

   Error: No

-3 cd ran with Path to a File (Error)
+3 `cd` ran with Path to a File (Error)

+  Absolute Path of Working Directory: `/Users/lueedith/lecture1`

   ![Image](3.png)